wallywanderlust/SQL-Skills-Project/README.md

 # SQL-NORTHWIND-TRADES

-This project was started to showcase all the different things one can do in SQL.
-The database is based on a fictional company, Northwind Trades.
-This company imports and exports a number of foods falling into different categories from all over the world.
-Enjoy!
+This project is based on the Northwind Trades Database.
+Northwind Trades is a fictional company that imports and exports a variety of goods including but not excluded to: beverages, condiments, confections, dairy products, etc. Northwind Trades has a database made up of 13 tables including supplier, product, customer and employee information.
+This project excavates the database and provides interesting insights about:

+- Breakdown of sales regions, showing most and least profitable regions, average sales per city, etc.
+-